 Where to buy chalk paint for furniture?

-You can find chalk paint at like the Behr brand at hardware stores, Amazon carries many brands like Dixie Belle and Annie Sloan is sold in local small retailers.
-To find a retailer near you simply go to her website and put in your location.
+You can find chalkpaint like the Behr brand at Home Depot, Amazon carries many brands like Dixie Belle and Annie Sloan chalk paint is sold in local small retailers.
+Most chalk paints come in many different colors and the colors give a beautiful farmhouse style

 Well, now you know painting furniture with chalk paint is easy and you know some of the best chalk paint brands and tools you will need.
 In a matter of hours, you can have a whole new look.